virus-evolution/gofasta/README.md

 Binaries are available for Mac OS and Linux under the [latest release](https://github.com/cov-ert/gofasta/releases/latest)

-Or if you have Go installed, you can run `go get github.com/cov-ert/gofasta` to build a binary in your `$GOPATH`
+Or if you have Go installed, you can run `go get github.com/cov-ert/gofasta` to build a binary locally

 ### Commands